-Tanzania’s climate is mostly tropical but the highlands are cool with seasonal temperatures ranging between 50 and 70 degrees.
+Tanzania’s climate is tropical, but the highlands are cool with seasonal temperatures ranging between 50 and 70 degrees.
 The moderate temperatures are ideal for growing tea.
 Tanzania’s hottest season occurs between November and February when temperatures often exceed 90 degrees.
 The coldest season is between May and August when temperatures drop below 60 degrees.

 Our overnight camp at Kisolanza Farm was outside the city of Iringa.
 Kisolanza is a fully working farm with herds of cattle and sheep.
-Some of the crops grown on the farm include vegetables, maize, Artemisia, and hay.
+Some of the crops grown on the farm include vegetables, maize, artemisia, and hay.

 Following a long day on the road we enjoyed dinner and a quiet Tanzanian evening at a Masai restaurant.
 The delicious meal featured local cuisine, including an African staple – pap.
 Our Kisolanza hosts, a British couple who immigrated to Tanzania, were friendly and welcoming.

-After dinner we rested and early the next morning headed for Mikumi National Park which is about 170 miles west of Dar es Salaam.
+After dinner we rested and early the next morning headed for Mikumi National Park, which is about 170 miles west of Dar es Salaam.
 Although I’ve loved every game park we visited, Mikumi is truly a special place.
 At 1,250 sq. miles it’s the fourth-largest park in Tanzania.

 Mikumi Park’s Mkata Floodplain is popular for viewing birds as well as large, powerful antelope like eland, kudu, and sable.
-Antelope graze the miombo covered foothills bordering two spectacular mountain ranges – the Udzungwa and Uluguru.
+Antelope graze the miombo grassland savanna foothills bordering two spectacular mountain ranges – the Udzungwa and Uluguru.
 Other animals spotted during the game drive included lion, zebra, hippo, cheetah, wildebeest, giraffe, impala, buffalo, and elephant!